SEP007/lmvc/README.md

 The main thing to notice and take away, is an intended nameing-relation between `/controllers`, `/models`, `/views` and maybe `/forms` tends to exist.
 All of which interoperate in fulfilling a request which is first mapped to a controller and goes from their depending on its logic.

-The roles of *models*, *views* and *controllers* are fairly straight forward and follow the *MVC-paradigma* as a lmvc itself does not give you anything else.
+The roles of *models*, *views* and *controllers* are fairly straight forward and follow the *MVC-paradigma* as a LMVC itself does not give you anything else.

 Using the [module library](https://github.com/scandio/lmvc-modules) gives you, as noted at this readme's end, a lot more.
 Where *forms* should take over whenever a model needs validation.
 In addition, a *SnippetHandler* offers a unified way of accessing simple code-snippets (e.g. Html) - but first keep on reading an checkout the modules later!